I7-Examples/Glass/docs/source.txt

 Checking Lucinda is a scene.

 Checking Lucinda begins when Prince unties boots.
 Fitting ends when Checking Lucinda begins.
 When Checking Lucinda begins:
-		change left hand status line to "Trying the slipper on Lucinda";
+		now left hand status line is "Trying the slipper on Lucinda";
-		change last subject to current subject; change the current subject to Lucinda; change the target subject to Lucinda; change the conversation set to Table of Lucinda Checking Remarks.
+		now last subject is current subject; now the current subject is Lucinda; now the target subject is Lucinda; now the conversation set is Table of Lucinda Checking Remarks.

 Every turn during Checking Lucinda:
 	repeat through Table of Lucinda Checks